driesbenoit/ugent-beamer/README.md

 -------------------
 In case you're using your favorite flavor of Unix (and/or TeX Live) you need to have a local directory (this will probably be ~/texmf/) and you need to place all the files from the theme folder in the directory ~/texmf/tex/latex/beamer/themes/ugent/, finishing it by running texhash.

-If on the other hand you're on Windows (probably MiK\TeX) the walkthrough at [this url](http://docs.miktex.org/manual/localadditions.html) explains thoroughly and with many pictures how to create a local installation.
+If on the other hand you're on Windows (probably MiK\TeX) the walkthrough at [this url](http://docs.miktex.org/manual/localadditions.html) explains in detail how to create a local installation.
 Don't forget to Refresh FNDB as explained [here](http://docs.miktex.org/manual/configuring.html#fndbupdate).

 Usage
 =====